-Graduates of the program have the core professional identity as a Couple/Marriage and Family Therapist (CMFT) qualified for membership in the American Association for Marriage and Family Therapy (AAMFT).
-MFT's are mental health professions who recognize that relationships and patterns of engaging influence individual and relational functioning therefore need to be part of the therapy process.
-Couple/Marriage and Family therapists work with individuals, couples, and families in a wide variety of clinical settings including community mental health centers, group and private practices, hospitals, schools, substance abuse treatment programs, correctional facilities and residential treatment programs.
+Graduates of the program have the core professional identity as a Couple and Family Therapist (CFT) qualified for membership in the American Association for Marriage and Family Therapy (AAMFT).
+CFTs are mental health professionals who recognize that relationships and patterns of engaging influence individual and relational functioning and therefore need to be part of the therapy process.
+CFTs work with individuals, couples, and families in a wide variety of clinical settings including community mental health centers, group and private practices, hospitals, schools, substance abuse treatment programs, correctional facilities, and residential treatment programs.

-The MAF curriculum and supervised training are intended to assist graduates in meeting the educational requirements for licensure as a Marriage and Family Therapist (LMFT).
+The MCFT curriculum and supervised training are intended to help graduates meet the educational requirements for licensure as a Marriage and Family Therapist (LMFT).
 The program satisfies the current academic and pre-degree training requirements for Illinois.
-It is important for students be aware that LMFT requirements can vary significantly from state to state in their expectations of practicum hours and coursework.
-It is vital that each student identify the licensure requirements for the state(s) in which they intend to practice and seek guidance from their advisor to create an educational and training plan that will meet the criteria for that specific state(s).
+Students should be aware that LMFT requirements can vary significantly from state to state in their expectations of practicum hours and coursework.
+It is vital that students identify the licensure requirements for the state(s) in which they intend to practice and seek guidance from their advisors to create an educational and training plan that will meet the criteria for each specific state.

-The MAF department is dedicated to training quality couple/marriage and family therapists firmly grounded in systemic theories who are culturally competent and socially responsible.
+The CFT department is dedicated to training quality couple/marriage and family therapists firmly grounded in systemic theories who are culturally competent and socially responsible.
 An experiential training model is used to:

-- Achieve clinical excellence with individuals, couples and families
+- Achieve clinical excellence with individuals, couples, and families

-- Impact relational change
+- · Impact relational change

 - Develop the self of the therapist

 - Foster social justice

 - Create cultural competence